flatiron-school-curriculum/hs-ruby-assessment-public/README.md

 Follow the instructions and write your code in `ruby_review.rb`.

-Then run `bundle install` in your terminal to install the Gems you need and `rspec --fail-fast` to run the tests to make sure your code is working properly.
+Then type `bundle install` into your terminal to install the Gems you need and `rspec --fail-fast` to run the tests to see if your code is working properly.

 Once you get all of your tests passing make sure that the lab is forked onto your own account.